 All hearings are recorded.
 The Hearing Officer will introduce him or herself and will explain how things will be done.
-If someone from the issuing agency is present, that person will talk first.
+If someone from the enforcement agency is present, that person will talk first.
 You are allowed to ask questions.
 When the person from the agency is finished, you will have a chance to state your case.
 You can ask the Hearing Officer to consider evidence or a witness’s testimony.
 When everyone is finished, the Hearing Officer will end the hearing.
+If you are found guilty on any violation, the OATH Hearing Officer will impose the appropriate penalties.
+All penalties are set by law and no one at OATH has the ability to alter or waive a penalty amount

 Free translation services are available at all hearings.